Study with the best in sport management education

 SPM Students on Los Angeles Immersion Trip

-Our 20 sport management majors and minors who spent their spring break in Los Angeles for a week-long immersion trip invite you to read their blog.
-Students kept followers up-to-date on the various meetings, games, sites and attractions they experienced throughout the course of the immersion experience.
-It was a busy, exciting and educational week exploring the sports industry on the west coast.
-Students met with executives and SU sport management alums from AEG, UCLA, USC, Santa Anita Racetrack, NASCAR, FOX Sports, LA Dodgers, Lakers, Mandalay, The Stub Hub Center and so much more.
+Our 20 sport management majors and minors spending their spring break in Los Angeles for a week-long immersion trip invite you to follow their blog.
+Students will keep you up-to-date on the various meetings, games, sites and attractions they will…

 SPM Professor and Student Co-Author Athletic Business Story on Sports Law